effector/effector/beta/src/content/docs/en/guides/server-side-rendering.md

     </Provider>,
   );

-  // 5. prepare serialized html response
+  // 5. prepare serialized HTML response
   //
   // This is serialization (or network) boundary
   // The point, where all state is stringified to be sent over the network